 A longing passed over me.
 How I wished to feel so free and happy.
 I was probably only five years older than the girl but I felt fifty years older.
 The weight of unhappiness is so ageing.
 Then another thought crossed my mind.
 “There is no reason why I can’t feel the same freedom as this girl.
 I do not have to feel so old.”
 One has to agree to live with unhappiness, no matter the apparent reasons for that unhappiness.

-I could choose to not do that.
+I could choose differently.
 If that meant life would change, so be it.
 If that meant relationships would change, so be it.
 If that meant I would feel nervous about life’s direction, so be it.
 Something significantly changed in that moment.
-After that, I started to alter the things in my life which were not what I wanted to be or do.
+Although I had been a serious spiritual student for some years, I found that after this ray of sunshine I started to alter, in a practical way, the things in my life which were not what I wanted to be or do.
 I was only in my twenties and so there was still much to learn about life, even the simple practical things of life.
 However, I felt that I had made a turn to a different direction.
 I was no longer on the track of trying to somehow make my life fit in with the set notions of other people and even society.
-I gave myself permission to be myself, wherever that may lead.
-I felt the flame of courage, independence, and creativity light up and it has grown ever since, often taking a most unexpected direction.
+I gave myself full permission to be myself, wherever that may lead.
+I felt the fire of courage, independence, and creativity warm up and it has continued to grow, often taking a most unexpected direction.

 Life evolves.
 We don’t need to ever give up on life.
 We don’t need to get old.
 It is our unresolved and repressed problems which ages us.
 Even if our life circumstances take a while to reflect our inner decisions, once decisions are made, everything in our life will move in the direction of aligning with that.